Water waves problem with surface tension in a corner domain I: A priori estimates with constrained contact angle: Elliptic estimates and trace theorems in the corner domain

 Moreover, except for the trace theorems and embedding results above, we will meet with $H^1$-type elliptic estimates frequently in the energy estimates.
-The following estimate is the $H^1$ estimate related to the harmonic extension operator $\cH$. \begin{lemma} {\it Let $\cH(f)$ be the harmonic extension of $f\in H^\f12(\G_t)$: \beq \left\{ \right. \eeq Then one has $\cH(f)\in H^1(\Om_t)$ and the following estimate
+The following lemma is about the $H^1$ estimate related to the harmonic extension operator $\cH$. \begin{lemma} {\it For a given function $f\in H^\f12(\G_t)$, the system \beq \left\{ \right. \eeq admits a solution $\cH(f)\in H^1(\Om_t)$ as the harmonic extension of $f$, and the estimate below holds:

 } \end{lemma} \no{\bf Proof.} \no Step 1: Find $u_1\in H^1(\Om_t)$ satisfying